What the cleaning experience is like and how clean our teeth felt after brushing.

 It looks good and feels quality in the hand.
 Squeezing the handle doesn’t result in any dubious sounding creaks or groans from the plastic.

-It’s water resistant too, use it in the shower or rinse it under the tap.
+It looks good and feels quality in the hand.
+It’s water resistant too — you can use it in the shower or rinse it under the tap.

 - 4100 with no travel case